DefinitelyHighmore/MythicalQuests-Depreciated-/README.md

 # Introduction
-* This section will help you get familiar with terms used in this documentation and give you a general idea of how quests are created organized.
+* This section will help you get familiar with terms used in this documentation and give you a general idea of how quests are created and organized.
 * The details of using the pack will be mentioned later.

 <br/>